psoukie/psoukie.github.io/_notes/direction-based-notation-for-hive.md

 series: entertainment
 image: hive-photo.jpg
 toc: true
+series: entertainment
+summary: "This notation system fulfills the following goals: (1) Games that are mirrored, rotated or played with reversed colors have identical notations.
+(2) Pieces of the same kind do not need to be tracked.
+(3) Every move has only one notation."
 ---

 A consistent notation system plays a key role in the practice and study of board games.
 The direction-based notation for Hive was created to fulfill the following goals:

 1. Games that are mirrored, rotated or played with reversed colors all have identical notations.
 2. Pieces of the same kind do not need to be tracked.
+3. Every move has only one notation.
-3. Moves are easy to record and replay for human players and computers.
+4. Moves are easy to record and replay for human players and computers.
-4. Every move has only one notation.

 These goals are even more important when studying openings where -- save for transpositions in move order -- this system produces identical notation.
 This is true regardless of which color moves first, rotations and mirroring.